ldidry/lufi/README.md

 Lufi comes with English and French languages.
 It will choose the language to display from the browser's settings.

+If you want to add a language, merge-requests are welcome.

 ## Authors

 See [AUTHORS.md](AUTHORS.md) file.